ebruchez/ebruchez.github.io/_posts/2024-10-19-apple-1-reproduction-part-3-retro-chip-tester.md

 ## Ordering the parts

 I got in touch with Stephan about ordering.
-I paid EUR 108 (about USD 118) total for the PCB with the soldered and programmed microcontroller (EUR 68), the additional power module PCB (EUR 12), and shipping (EUR 28).
+I paid EUR 108 (about USD 118) total for the main PCB and the DC-DC module (EUR 68), the soldered and programmed microcontroller (EUR 12), and shipping (EUR 28).
 Transit of the package to the US took weeks, but I was not in a hurry.
 The items arrived safely.
 They came in a nice box.

 ![RTC box](/assets/posts/retro-chip-tester/2x/IMG_1681.jpg){:standalone}